 Claire instantly forgives Jenny, the sister-in-law she once loved deeply.
 Jenny emphatically doesn’t forgive Hal, the commander of the men who hurt her family and contributed to her husband’s death—but has words of counsel and support for Claire as to how she might deal with her realization that the man who raped her is alive, sharing her daughter’s experience.

 Buck MacKenzie can’t forgive himself for the ways in which he failed his wife.
 Roger explicitly forgives Buck for his role in getting Roger hanged—but demonstrates the boomerang effect of forgiveness, in which the sense of injury returns and must be dealt with afresh.

 Fanny forgives William and Jamie for not being able to save Jane—but you can plainly see that they don’t forgive themselves, and will live with the effects of their failure for some time.

 “Spaghetti” is probably the right term, really….

 Copyright © 2018 by Diana Gabaldon.
 All rights reserved.
-Please do not copy and paste this essay; instead, please share the URL of this webpage.
+Please do not copy and paste this essay; instead, please share the URL (web link) of this webpage.

-Diana also posted this essay on her official Facebook page on Wednesday, March 14, 2018.
+Diana also posted the original version of this essay on her official Facebook page on Wednesday, March 14, 2018.